Looking for last minute ideas for a Light Party? Here are 26 tried & tested crafts & games for kids of all ages to enjoy!

 :: Design Your Own Pumpkin

-Offer paint, biodegradable glitter, feathers, buttons, tissue paper etc & let the children get creative.
-For older kids (& better for limited numbers with adult supervision) offer alternative pumpkin carving, creating hearts, stars, crosses, & positive images instead of scary faces.
+Offer paint, eco-friendly biodegradable glitter, feathers, buttons, tissue paper etc & let the children get creative.
+For older kids (& better for limited numbers with adult supervision) you could do alternative pumpkin carving, creating hearts, stars, crosses, positive images instead of scary faces.

-Bible verse to go with craft: “I am .
-Whoever follows me will never walk in darkness, but will have life."
+Bible verse to go with craft: “I am the light of the world.
+Whoever follows me will never walk in darkness, but will have the light of life."
 John 8:12

 :: Upcycled Lanterns

-This is one of my all-time favourite activities.
+One of my all-time fave activities.
 All you need are some recycled jam jars, PVA glue & oodles of coloured tissue paper.
 Add a tealight & your lanterns are ready to shine.
 For more info here are some we made a few years ago.

-Bible Verse to add to the jar if you wish "You, , are my lamp; You turn my darkness into ."
+Bible Verse to add to the jar if you wish "You, Lord, are my lamp; You turn my darkness into light."
 2 Samuel 22:29

 :: Prayer Rocks